Barker Ranch: Myers Ranch

-Manson Family Headquarters (1968-1969)
+Manson Family headquarters (1968–1969)

 In 1968, Charles Manson learned about the Myers Ranch from Catherine Gillies, the granddaughter of Barbara Myers.
 Starting in November 1968, Manson and others began staying at the ranch and discovered the nearby Barker Ranch.
 The buildings at Barker Ranch being in better condition, the Family relocated there and later obtained Arlene Barker's permission to use the property on a temporary basis.
 At times, the Family was using both properties.

+Manson family were there for less than a month and a half, and were arrested in raids on 10 October 1969 and 12 October 1969.

+"Some of the family members burned an NPS tractor which caught the attention of law enforcement officials.
+After Barker Ranch was raided and the Manson family members were jailed for vandalism, it became apparent they were involved with horrific murders in Los Angeles."

 The Inyo County sheriff department, California Highway Patrol, and National Park Service Law Enforcement Rangers captured the group in raids on October 10 and October 12, 1969.
 Manson was caught hiding under the bathroom sink.
 At the time of his arrest they were unaware of the magnitude of their find.
 They wanted to prosecute the persons responsible for vandalism within Death Valley National Monument further north, unaware that they had a mass-murder suspect and his followers.

 In early 1970, members of the Manson Family were filmed by Robert Hendrickson at Barker Ranch, sorting through, and taking evidence left behind by detectives, for the making of the Oscar-nominated documentary Manson.

 In 1971, Arlene Barker ceased to file reports with the Bureau of Land Management (BLM) on the family's mining activity.
 The land (and improvements) then reverted to government control.
 In 1976, the ranch became part of the California Desert Conservation Area.
 In 1994, it was incorporated into Death Valley National Park.

 Today the remnants of the ranch belong to National Park Service.